 Income Taxes Overview

 Taxation rules are complicated in most countries, and Korea is no exception.
 The Taxation Office does maintain a website that answers some questions.
 It also publishes an English language Income Tax Guide for Foreigners that comes out in April of each year and is available free from any tax office.
 There is also an on-line the ‘Easy Guide for Foreigners’ Year-end Tax Settlement’.
-(Go to http://www.nts.go.kr/eng/ and click on 'current year' Easy Guide Year-end Tax Settlement) to download it.
+(Or go to http://www.nts.go.kr/eng/ and click on 'current year' Easy Guide Year-end Tax Settlement) to download it (left of page with green highlighted heading).

 According to the Korean tax code: An individual who is a resident of a contracting State, and who at the invitation of any university, college, or other recognized educational institution, visits the other contracting State for a period not exceeding two years solely for the purpose of teaching, or research or both at such educational institution shall be taxable only in the first mentioned State on his remuneration for such teaching or research.